 Your canine companions are identified as a part of the family if you give them a name.
 More so, if you give them your last name.
 In moments when they are overloaded with cuteness, you just simply want to call them with adorable names.
 Whenever you are asked about your siblings, you may also consider your Fido as a little brother or sister as well.

 Just like the special bond with your parents and other siblings, you feel insulted when someone mocks your dog.
 You can’t tolerate anyone saying anything bad about them.
 Dogs might have the habit of being annoying sometimes, but you won’t give someone any permission to speak ill about your canine companion.
-The same is true if you will be entering a place that isn’t dog-friendly.

 When you have a lot of pictures with your dog more than anyone else in the family, it shows that they are not just your pet.
 You don’t want your dog to be disregarded in any family photos as well.
 This behavior signals that your dog means more to you than just a pet.
 He or she is important to your life, and you don’t want them to miss out those “picture-perfect” moments.